Astaxuqichao/mybot_control/README.md

 ## Input & Output

-_I use rosserial to contect the hardware and embedded, so I just need to manager input and output topic_
+_I use rosserial to connect the hardware and embedded, so i just need to manager input and output topic_
 _Input topic is the encoder state_
 _Output topic is the motor speed(command)_